KWONDU/mtr-lftqa-dataset/shots/shot_6_qtsumm_different_pages_with_different_tables.md

 **QA pair 1 - Entailed statement 1**

-    Q.  Summarize the basic information of the institutions that are currently in the Northeast-10 Conference.
+    Q.  Summarize the basic information of the oldest institution in the Kansas Collegiate Athletic Conference.
-    A.  The three institutions currently in the Northeast-10 Conference are Adelphi University, the University of New Haven, and Pace University.
-Adelphi University was founded in 1896 and is located in Garden City, New York.
-It is a private university with an enrollment of 7859 students.
-The University of New Haven was founded in 1920 and is located in West Haven, Connecticut.
-It is also a private university with an enrollment of 6400 students.
-Pace University, located in New York City, was founded in 1906 and has an enrollment of 14177 students.
+    A.  The oldest institution in the Kansas Collegiate Athletic Conference is University Of Saint Mary.
+It is located in Leavenworth, Kansas and was founded in 1859.
+It is a private institution with an enrollment of 750 students and its nickname is the Spires.
+The University Of Saint Mary joined the conference in 1999.
     ---
-    S.  The three institutions currently in the Northeast-10 Conference are Adelphi University, the University of New Haven, and Pace University.
-Adelphi University was founded in 1896 and is located in Garden City, New York.
-It is a private university with an enrollment of 7859 students.
-The University of New Haven was founded in 1920 and is located in West Haven, Connecticut.
-It is also a private university with an enrollment of 6400 students.
-Pace University, located in New York City, was founded in 1906 and has an enrollment of 14177 students.

-**QA pair 2 - Entailed statement 2**

-    Q.  Which institution may be the largest and why？
-    A.  Pace University appears to be the largest institution, with an enrollment of 14,177.
-This is significantly larger than any of the other institutions listed in the table.
-    ---
-    S.  Pace University appears to be the largest institution, with an enrollment of 14,177.
-This is significantly larger than any of the other institutions listed in the table.

-**QA pair 3 - Entailed statement 3**

-    Q.  How many institutions are currently in the CACC?
-Summarize the basic information of these institutions.
-    A.  There are currently two institutions in the CACC: Concordia College and Philadelphia University.
-Concordia is a private college located in Bronxville, New York and was founded in 1881.
-It has an enrollment of 2431 students and joined the CACC in 1989.
-Philadelphia University is a private university located in Philadelphia, Pennsylvania and was founded in 1884.
-It has an enrollment of 3374 students and joined the CACC in 1991.
-    ---
-    S.  There are currently two institutions in the CACC: Concordia College and Philadelphia University.
-Concordia is a private college located in Bronxville, New York and was founded in 1881.
-It has an enrollment of 2431 students and joined the CACC in 1989.
-Philadelphia University is a private university located in Philadelphia, Pennsylvania and was founded in 1884.
-It has an enrollment of 3374 students and joined the CACC in 1991.
+    S.  The oldest institution in the Kansas Collegiate Athletic Conference is the University of Saint Mary, located in Leavenworth, Kansas.
+Founded in 1859, it is a private institution with an enrollment of 750 students, and its team nickname is the Spires.
+The university joined the Kansas Collegiate Athletic Conference in 1999.

 ### About table 2